 With the warmer weather, there has been a dramatic increase in the number of events vying for attendance.
-We planned to attend some last weekend, but felt a little out of sorts and rather sleepy.
-Nap time instead.
+This weekend, we managed a couple of outings.

 A phrase or title brings up an idea or image that is, sometimes, a bit wrong.
 A quilt show in Spring brings to mind images of people (women mostly) sewing their way through the cold Winter months.
 As the temperature outside gets warmer, the show’s deadline approaches and they furiously finish the last stitches.